lior199707/ai_engineer_assessment/README.md

-# 🤖 SoluGen AI: Enterprise RAG Matching Engine
+# 🤖 SoluGen AI: Semantic Job Matching Engine

 ## 📋 Project Overview

-This system is a high-fidelity **Retrieval-Augmented Generation (RAG)** platform designed to solve the "Semantic Gap" in recruitment.
-Traditional keyword searches often fail to find a "Data Scientist" when a query asks for a "Predictive Modeling Expert."
-This engine uses vector embeddings to understand underlying intent, effectively matching complex candidate descriptions to the specific job roles in the database.
+This system is a specialized **Semantic Retrieval Engine** designed to bridge the gap between complex job requirements and recruitment data.
+While traditional keyword searches often fail to find a "Data Scientist" when a query asks for a "Predictive Modeling Expert," this engine uses vector embeddings to understand underlying intent.
+It provides a sub-100ms search experience with explainable similarity scores.

 ---